syntevo/syntevo.github.io/SmartGit/Latest/GitHub-Enterprise-Integration.md

 Authenticating to a GitHub Enterprise instance is slightly different than to *github.com* due to the nature of *OAuth*.
-Basically you have two options:

--   using **Personal Access Tokens**: this approach can be performed by an individual user without needing administrative rights for the GitHub Enterprise instance.
-It's recommended if only a small number of your GitHub Enterprise users are using SmartGit
+Basically you have to use **Personal Access Tokens** there.
+This approach can be performed by an individual user without needing administrative rights for the GitHub Enterprise instance.
--   configuring a **Developer Application**: this approach requires administrative rights for the GitHub Enterprise instance and changes to the [SmartGit System Properties](System-Properties.md) (which can be done on an administrative level for all users, too).
-It's recommended if you have a large number of SmartGit users.

 # Personal Access Token